Moth (dinghy): Beginnings

 In 1933, an American magazine, The Rudder, published an article dealing with the Moth Boat scene in the US.
 The Australians noted the similarities between the two groups of boats and intuitively realized that the name "Moth Boat" rolled more easily from the tongue than "Inverlock Eleven Footer Class", and changed the name of their class to Moth.
-The Australians also noted the differences, particularly in sail plan between the two boats, but since this was in the middle of the great depression, and the two groups were 13,000 miles apart, no attempt was made to reconcile these differences.
+The Australians also noted the differences, particularly in sail plan between the two boats, but since this was in the middle of the great depression, and the two groups were more than 20000 kilometres apart, no attempt was made to reconcile these differences.
 Thus two large Moth classes developed separately for over 30 years.

 Early growth

 The British Moth Class dates to the early 1930s.
 The class was restricted to a particular hull shape of a 1930s Vintage American Moth Boat, and is thus a one-design boat, not a development class which allows experimental development with shapes and materials.

 The Victorian Moth Class Association was formed in Australia in 1936.
-After WWII, the NSW Moth Class Sailing Association was formed, with foundation members coming from Seaforth Moth Club and Woolahra Sailing Club. all other Australian states formed Moth Associations between 1956 to 1961.
+After WWII, the NSW Moth Class Sailing Association was formed, with foundation members coming from Seaforth Moth Club and Woolahra Sailing Club. all other Australian states formed Moth Associations between 1956 and 1961.
 The Australian Yachting Federation (AYF) recognized the Australian Moth class as a national class in 1962, the first small boat class in Australia to be granted national status.
 Australian Moths were using pre-bent and wing masts in the 1950s.
 In the 1960s, Australian Moth sailors campaigned for rules changes that would permit the Australian Moths to compete in the IMCA's "World Championships".

 European interest increased after the second world war.
 The European Moth clubs subscribed, more or less, to the US class rules.
 One European Moth design from the early 1960s, the "Europa Moth", broke away from the IMCA and formed the one-design Europe dinghy class.
-It was adopted as the woman's single-hander used in the Olympic games from 1992-2004.
+It was adopted as the woman's single-hander used in the Olympic Games from 1992 to 2004.